jonathanpoelen/manga-viewer/README.md

 htmlviewer -a > view.html
 ```

-Note: This file can be directly downloaded [here](https://jonathanpoelen.github.io/manga-viewer) (right click -> save link as...).
+`view.html` can be directly downloaded [here](https://jonathanpoelen.github.io/manga-viewer/view.html) (right click -> save link as...).

+A version that runs from a server but less efficient and taking more memory is available [here](https://jonathanpoelen.github.io/manga-viewer).

 The default shortcuts are displayed with `htmlviewer -p` or `F1`.